 Let $d_A$ be the coboundary operator in the Lie algebroid complex $\Gamma (\Lambda^\bullet A^\ast)$ of the Lie algebroid $A$ and $[~, ~]_\ast$ be the Gerstenhaber bracket in $\Gamma (\Lambda^\bullet A^\ast)$ extending the Lie bracket of $\Gamma A^\ast.$ Then the compatibility condition may be stated equivalently as for all $\alpha,~ \beta \in \Gamma A^\ast$ (\cite{kosmann}, \cite{mac-xu}).

-The aim of this section is to introduce a generalization of the notion of Lie bialgebroid, which we call {\it Lie-Filippov bialgebroid}.
-Roughly speaking, a Lie-Filippov bialgebroid of order $n$ is a pair $(A, A^\ast)$ consisting of a Lie algebroid $A$ over a smooth manifold $M$ such that the space of sections $\Gamma A^*$ of the dual bundle $A^\ast$ admits an $n$-ary bracket making the pair $(A, A^*)$ a weak Lie-Filippov bialgebroid of order $n$ over $M$ and the Lie algebroid structure on $A$ and the the induced Nambu-Gerstenhaber bracket on $\Gamma \Lambda^\bullet A^*$ are related by some suitable compatibility condition.
+The aim of this section is to address the question raised in the introduction about the existence of some notion of bialgebroid associated to Nambu-Poisson manifold of order $n>2$.
+To answer this, we introduce a notion which we call {\it weak Lie-Filippov bialgebroid} and show that such objects arise from Nambu-Poisson manifolds.
+Roughly speaking, a weak Lie-Filippov bialgebroid of order $n$ is a pair $(A, A^\ast)$ consisting of a Lie algebroid $A$ over a smooth manifold $M$ such that the space of sections $\Gamma A^*$ of the dual bundle $A^\ast$ admits an $n$-ary bracket making $(A, A^*)$ a weak Lie-Filippov algebroid pair of order $n$ over $M$ and the Lie algebroid structure on $A$ and the induced Nambu-Gerstenhaber bracket on $\Gamma (\Lambda^\bullet A^*)$ are related by some suitable compatibility condition.
 This compatibility condition may be viewed as a generalization of the equivalent compatibility condition for Lie bialgebroids as stated above.
 Finally, we prove some results which are consequences of this structure.

 We begin with a motivating example. \begin{exam} Let $M$ be a Nambu-Poisson manifold of order $n$.
-Then by the Theorem \ref{NP-manifold-weak-Lie-bialgebroid}, in the previous section, we know that the pair $(TM, T^\ast M)$ is a weak Lie-Filippov bialgebroid of order $n$ over $M$.
-Moreover, by the Proposition \ref{compatibility-d-n-gerstenhaber}, the induced Nambu-Gerstenhaber bracket (cf. Remark \ref {Nambu-Gerstenhaber-n-bracket}) on $\Omega^\bullet(M)$ satisfies
+Then by Theorem \ref{NP-manifold-weak-Lie-algebroid-pair}, in the previous section, we know that the pair $(TM, T^\ast M)$ is a weak Lie-Filippov algebroid pair of order $n$ over $M$.
+Moreover, by Proposition \ref{compatibility-d-n-gerstenhaber}, the induced Nambu-Gerstenhaber bracket (cf. Remark \ref {Nambu-Gerstenhaber-n-bracket}) on $\Omega^\bullet(M)$ satisfies

 \end{exam}